FoenixRetro/demos/MultiplexedSprites.md

 With slower moving objects Z-fighting will be much more noticable.
 That's another trade-off - sprite priorities are not handled in this demo and two objects' Z order may be swapped back and forth depending on other objects' positions.

+Another modification would be taller buckets, for instance buckets that are twice as tall as the maximum sprite height.
+This would leave more time than one scan line to update sprite registers if needed, but again at the expense of the total number of objects on screen.

 # Conclusion

-Multiplexing free-moving sprites can be a useful technique, especially if you are prepared to set certain limitations.
+Multiplexing free-moving sprites can be a useful technique, especially if you are prepared to live with certain limitations.
 It can be generalized, but at the expense of the total number of sprites that can be displayed, which may limit its usefulness.
 However, 128 sprites would still be better than 64.

+It is very likely that a 65C816 equipped machine would be able to display more sprites due to its 16 bit accumulator.

 Hopefully this has inspired you to implement something like this yourself or improving the technique.